algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!-- Specifications for deployment platforms such as Steam, Google Play, Apple Store, etc. -->

-At the moment, we are not sure about the deployment distribution service we will use.
-We will decide later.
-We were thinking about using Steam but the cost to publish a game on Steam is quite high for us, and the delay to publish a game on Steam is also quite long.
+We will not deploy the game on any platform.
+The game will only be available on the GitHub repository.
+But, at the start of the project, we planned to deploy the game on Steam, but, we decided to not deploy the game on Steam because we don't have enough time and money to do it.

 ## 10. Glossary